 The instructions for summoning the spirit of Bloody Mary have been tweaked in various regions, but the basic ingredients remain the same.
 You’ll always need a dark bathroom, at least one lit candle, a mirror, and equal parts bravery and stupidity.
 What happens after you’ve gathered these ingredients can vary.

-Some versions of the game say once you’ve turned off the bathroom light and lit the candle, you stare into the mirror and slowly chant "Bloody Mary, Bloody Mary, Bloody Mary" three times.
-Other versions claim it takes calling her five times to rouse her.
-Some variations even suggest spinning anywhere between three and thirteen times before chanting, like a paranormal piñata, and then blowing out the candle to summon her in the dark.
+Some versions of the game say once you’ve turned off the bathroom light and lit the candle, you stare into the mirror and slowly chant "Bloody Mary" three times.
+Other versions claim chanting her name five times will rouse her.
+Some variations even suggest spinning anywhere between three and thirteen times before chanting, and then blowing out the candle to summon her in the dark.

-Summoning this bloody witch of legend can result in many things, none of them good.
+Summoning this bloody witch of legend can produce multiple results, none of them good.
 The tamest consequence is simply seeing Bloody Mary appear in the mirror – or the mirror itself will start bleeding.
-From there it escalates to mysterious claw marks appearing all over your face and/or body.
+From there, the consequences escalate to mysterious claw marks appearing all over your face and body.

-Some say she will reach through the mirror and rip the summoner's eyes out.
-Others claim she will drive anyone in the bathroom with her insane, and some say summoners will suffer instant death.
+Some say Mary will reach through the mirror and rip out the summoner's eyes.
+Others claim she will drive anyone in her presence insane, and some say summoners will suffer instant death.

-One version of the Bloody Mary legend states that she is the ghost of a witch named Mary Worth.
-Mary Worth dabbled in the dark arts, kidnapping runaway slaves and keeping them chained up for ritualistic sacrifices inside a barn on her land.
+One version of the Bloody Mary legend states that she is the ghost of a witch named Mary Worth who dabbled in the dark arts, abducting young girls and harnessing their youth to maintain her own beauty.
 Eventually, around the time of the Civil War, locals discovered there was a witch in their midst and took matters into their own hands.
-Mary was dragged out and burned at the stake.
-Many believe her body was buried on her own farmland and now the land is cursed.
+Mary was dragged outside, tied to a stake, and burned.
+Many believe her body was buried on her own farmland, and that, because of this, the land is now cursed.

-Somewhere along the line, Mary Worth made her way into the mirror universe and comes whenever pre-teens call for her at slumber parties.
-The game for this variation involves locking yourself in a dark bathroom with a candle (since she’s so fond of fire) and standing in front of the mirror whispering "I believe in Mary Worth" three times so she’ll manifest.
+Eventually – and mysteriously – Mary Worth's spirit was absorbed into a mirror, and it is now summoned whenever pre-teens gather for a slumber party.
+The game for this variation involves locking yourself in a dark bathroom with a candle (which represents the fire of her demise) and standing in front of the mirror whispering "I believe in Mary Worth" three times.

-While the origins of Bloody Mary varies from region to region, the most popular theory is that she is Mary I, Queen of England, who ruled during the Tudor period.
-The Catholic queen was actually nicknamed Bloody Mary during her lifetime because she seemed to be surrounded by blood.
-She had an unusual amount of miscarriages, and she was also quick to order executions during her five-year reign, especially when it came to Protestants.
+While the origins of Bloody Mary vary from depending on region, the most popular theory contests that, historically, this enigmatic figure was Mary I, Queen of England, who ruled during the Tudor period.
+The Catholic queen was nicknamed Bloody Mary during her lifetime because of her unusual amount of miscarriages, as well as her penchant for ordering frequent executions – especially for Protestants – during her five-year reign.

-The history of Mary Tudor’s multiple miscarriages and two phantom pregnancies is where the “I stole your baby” variation of the game comes from.
-In this version, chanters call for Bloody Mary three times as usual but add the taunt “I stole your baby” or “I killed your baby” at the end.
-Pretty harsh way to summon an already intense ghost.
+The history of Mary Tudor’s multiple miscarriages and two phantom pregnancies resulted in the “I stole your baby” variation of the game.
+In this version, chanters call for Bloody Mary three times as usual but then add the taunt “I stole your baby” afterwards.